Reuters and the False Armistice of 7 November 1918

 Reuters was deemed to be responsible for all of this.
 Not only had it circulated war news without submitting it to the censors, but the news turned out to be false, had caused workers to stop working and, as a consequence, production to be lost.
 In the opinion of the Attorney-General, “such large public mischief had… ensued”.
 The agency faced “drastic action” under the Defence of the Realm Act.

-The Director of Public Prosecutions became involved; but in the event, there were no court proceedings.
+In the event, however, there were no court proceedings.
 Reuters’ good reputation and standing militated against a trial.
-As the Director noted, “more than one Government department” interceded on behalf of Reuters “with a recital of [its] long, valuable and patriotic service [to the country]”; the Foreign Office in particular described the agency as having been of “inestimable usefulness”.
+As the Director of Public Prosecutions noted, “more than one Government department” interceded on behalf of Reuters “with a recital of [its] long, valuable and patriotic service [to the country]”; the Foreign Office in particular described the agency as having been of “inestimable usefulness”.
 Reuters received no more than an admonition.

 Early in December, probably after the settlement, Clements sent his confidential report to newspaper editors.
 He wanted to assure them that Reuters had “acted in entire good faith” when it sent out the armistice message on 7 November, and to explain what had happened.
 He confessed that the agency had been “misled”.
 And divulged that it had received the news from the American naval authorities in London.
 News which turned out to be based on false information from Paris, emanating from “a person in the French Ministry of War”.
 The Americans, he intimated, “were in the same position”: they too had been misled.